majek/idea/site/027-callbacks/main.md

  * It can "push" the data to the destination.

 Synchronous code usually does the first thing, callbacks do the second.
-Neither is better or worse, but in the "push" model it's much easier to forget about the flow control.
-In such case a fast producer or a slow consumer can easily overwhelm the program.
+Neither is better or worse, but in the "pull" model it's much easier reason about the flow control.
+On the other hand in a badly written "pull" code a fast producer or a slow consumer can overwhelm the program.

 Synchronous code (ideally using lightweight coroutines) embeds the flow control in its structure.
-It's easy to argue about the flow of data, where it blocks and where potential bottlenecks lie.
+It's much harder to express the data flow control using callbacks[2].

-It's much harder to express the data flow control using callbacks.
+[^2]: There are ways to do "pull" using callbacks, for example by using credit based flow control.

 </%block>